pivotal/docs-tap/scst-store/using-encryption-and-connection.hbs.md

 # Configure target endpoint and certificate

 The connection to the Store requires TLS encryption and the configuration depends on the kind of installation.
-Use the following instructions to set up the TLS connection according to the your setup:
+Use the following instructions to set up the TLS connection according to your setup:

 - [With `Ingress`](#ingress)
 - [Without `Ingress`](#no-ingress)